erisproject/eris/README.md

 These packages are built from the "debian", "debian-jessie", "ubuntu-trusty", and "ubuntu-wily" branches of the eris package repository.

+## Documentation

+The API documentation can be built from the source code, as described in the Compiling section below, and is also available at http://imaginary.ca/eris/api/

 ## Compiling

 ### Requirements